ehleeesa/NetworkingProject/README.md

 # Networking Project – Cisco Packet Tracer

 This repository contains a Cisco Packet Tracer project demonstrating foundational networking concepts, device configuration, and network design.
-The main file in this project is:
+The main file in this project is NetworkingProject.pkt.

-NetworkingProject.pkt

 This project can be opened using Cisco Packet Tracer 8.x or later.

 ### Project goals: